Former Kasabian frontman Tom Meighan issues statement after assault sentencing: "I am completely to blame and accept all responsibility"

 “We were led to believe that Tom would hold his hands up in his statement and tell everyone what he’d done but he chose not to, misleading a lot of fans,” they said.

-In response, Meighan said he’d been unable to acknowledge the legal proceedings at the time the first statement was issued.
+In response, Meighan claimed he’d been unable to acknowledge the legal proceedings when the first statement was issued.
 “I only wanted to assure everyone that I was in a good place mentally, compared to where I had been,” he said.

 “I would never knowingly mislead fans and appreciate them greatly.”